bil/licorice/README.md

 ### Installation

+1. Disable all USB and ACPI support in the BIOS of the target system

+    USB and ACPI features throw CPU interrupts which can interfere with realtime performance.

+    If USB support is needed for peripherals, enable only the minimum USB version necessary on as few ports as possible if such options in the BIOS exist.

-1. Clone the LiCoRICE repository and place it in the directory structure as mentioend above
+2. Clone the LiCoRICE repository and place it in the directory structure as mentioend above

-2. Compile realtime kernel
+3. Compile realtime kernel

     From the top-level LiCoRICE repository directory, run: